MattLong34/react-timer/README.md

 # Tesla Timer

-> Use this Tesla-themed pomodoro timer to crusie through your work!
+> Use this Tesla-themed pomodoro timer to cruise through your work!

 ## Table of Contents